hartcode/zombie-hunter/Readme.md

 # Zombie Hunter 100

-The year is 2016 and the human race has fallen to zombies.
+The human race has fallen to a zombie apocalypse.

 In a desperate attempt to save humanity an advanced Artificial Intelligence was developed in hopes of finding a cure.